aksommerville/fullmoon4/README.md

 I mean "non-violent" in a pretty loose sense.
 Because there is definitely a werewolf-slaying involved.

-## TODO

-I want this thing ready to show off at GDEX 2023.
-Anything not necessary for demoing there can wait.

-And tentatively aiming for full release 29 September 2023, the first full moon of autumn.
+Tentatively aiming for full release 29 September 2023, the first full moon of autumn.

-### May
+## TODO Quick-n-easy, 1 July 2023

+- [x] Can I make rubber trees that you can squeeze between them by pushing?
+- - Possible but I think not worth it, too much work and not consistent with existing physics.
+- [x] Wind should dissolve ghosts.
+- [ ] Bell: Don't auto-repeat.
+- [ ] MacOS: Build two independent app bundles.
+Demo and Full.
+- [ ] genioc: Moved CPU load reporting to bigpc, we can drop it from genioc I think.
+- [ ] Dismissing Hello menu (bigpc and web), we assume to switch to song 3.
+That won't be true forever.
+Use the map's song.

+## TODO Platform and tooling, should complete before diving into full maps

 - [ ] Track travel.
 Use for crow guidance, and report coverage at the end.
 Flag maps eg border as "not participating in coverage".
 - - Or use a "set gsbit" map command, for selected maps only?
 Coverage reporting is not a big priority.
-- [x] Scripts to analyze logs.
+- [ ] UI for saved game management.
+And everything else re saved games.
+- [ ] Data editor improvements.
-- [ ] Metal
+- - [ ] Home page
-- [ ] Can I make rubber trees that you can squeeze between them by pushing?
-- [ ] minsyn drums too loud
+- - [ ] MapAllUi: Point out neighbor mismatches.
-- [ ] Native fiddle tool.
+- - [ ] Delete maps (and resources in general)
-- - [ ] MIDI-In and PCM/synth config at command line?
-Would be cool to have some functionality without the web app.
-- - [ ] Broad support for level analysis -- I'd like to replace `assist` with this.
+- [ ] Build-time support for enums and such?
+Thinking FMN_SPRITE_STYLE_ especially, it's a pain to add one.
-- - [ ] Mysterious segfault.
-Refreshed browser while song running and fiddle C code had changed.
-- xxx Can we move the rabbit?
-He teaches a song but users will not have the violin at that point. meh
-- xxx Is the panda too distracting, at Seamonster Pong? meh
-- [ ] Playing first_frost via fiddle, with screwing around on ch 14, the bells timing is off.
-- - Also noticing in blood_for_silver, as i build up inotify. (no midi in, just data changes)
-- - These, and the segfault above, might be due to borrowed songs in minsyn:   if (!(DRIVER->song=midi_file_new_borrow(src,srcc))) return -1;
-- - Problem is the live game depends on that serial address to detect redundant requests.
+- [ ] Rekajigger Constants.js, use actual inlinable constants.
-- - [ ] Can we move the redundant-song check up to the platform level, and make it undefined at the synth level?
+- [ ] Map dark, indoors, blowback...
+Can we make a "map flags" field to contain these?
-- - I want songs to continue playing across archive reloads, in fiddle. (in fact this is very important)
-- [ ] Measure full memory usage after all songs and sound effects have played -- I'm concerned it might be too high for the Pi.
+- [ ] verify: analyze map songs, ensure no map could have a different song depending on entry point
+- [ ] verify: Check neighbor edges cell by cell (be mindful of firewall).
+Open no-neighbor edges must have blowback.
+- [ ] verify: Tile 0x0f must be UNSHOVELLABLE in all tile sheets.
+- [ ] verify: Song channel 14 reserved for violin, songs must not use.
+- [ ] verify: Teleport targets must set song.
+- [ ] verify: Firewall must be on edge, with at least two vacant cells, and a solid on both ends.
+- [ ] verify: Chalk duplicates
+- [ ] verify: Resources named by sprite config, eg chalkguard strings
+- [ ] verify: 'indoors' should be the same for all edge neighbors, should change only when passing thru a door
+- [ ] verify: buried_treasure and buried_door. shovellable, etc
+- [ ] verify: Map flag commands eg ANCILLARY, also "sketch" important, must come before sprites and doors.
+- [ ] verify: Map tilesheet must be before neighbors, for crow's edge detection.
+- [ ] Remove hard-coded teleport targets, store in the archive (fmn_spell_cast).
+- [ ] Filter resources by qualifier, see src/tool/mkdata/packArchive.js
+- [ ] Translation.

 ### Full Maps